 To learn more about where cannabis is legal and where it isn’t, take a look at our guide CBD legality around the world.

 Previously, “concentrates” were only used to refer to highly concentrated forms of marijuana wax that was used for recreational smoking and contained much higher levels of THC than regular marijuana.

 However, CBD concentrates now also exist, allowing people to vape or smoke highly concentrated forms of CBD.

-These are generally not full or broad spectrum and therefore not recommended if you’re looking for CBD oil benefits for health.
+These are generally not full or broad spectrum and therefore not recommended if you’re looking for CBD oil benefits for wellness.

 It is also commonly known as CBD extract, CBD shatter, CBD dab oil or CBD wax.

 CBD isolate is a substance that contains 99%-100% CBD and usually contains zero other cannabinoids, making it the antithesis to full spectrum CBD.

 It is illegal in the UK to be sold as a food product or supplement, however it is legal for vaping purposes and a common ingredients of CBD e-liquids.

 CBD oil is a term used to generally describe CBD products and tinctures.
 It can refer to pure, full or broad spectrum CBD oil, or CBD mixed with other oils.